d12frosted/elpa-mirror/gnu/denote-readme.txt

   [ As part of version 2.3.0, all dynamic blocks are defined in the file
     `denote-org-extras.el'.
-The file which was once called `denote-org-dblock.el' contains aliases for the new function names and dipslays a warning about its deprecation.
+The file which was once called `denote-org-dblock.el' contains aliases for the new function names and displays a warning about its deprecation.
 There is no need to `require' the `denote-org-extras' feature because all of Denote’s Org dynamic blocks are autoloaded (meaning that they work as soon as they are used).
 For backward compatibility, all dynamic blocks